chaebe/FriendEditor/README.md

 # FriendEditor
+This is my modification to the Readme file
 A WPF sample app to demonstrate how to use MVVM design pattern and [MVVMLight](http://www.mvvmlight.net) toolkit.

 It covers the following scenarios: